GMVCC SENIOR PROGRAM

-The GMVCC Van provides Maple Valley residents rides to and from the Community Center for programs and our MWF lunch.
+The GMVCC Van provides Maple Valley residents rides to and from the Community Center for programs and lunch.
 Service is available Mondays, Wednesdays and Fridays from 9 am to 3 pm for those 55 years and older, disabled, or with limited income.
 Van rides are $1 each way within our transportation boundaries. $20 bus passes (good for 20 rides) are available.
 To schedule a ride call 425-432-1272 at least 24 hours in advance.
 Subject to availability.

 Rides to Medical Appointments